Scroll Studio was born out of founder Brian Augsburger’s realization that the advertising landscape is seriously changing.

 Brian has also found that using Setka’s tools has made the collaboration process easier every step of the way.

 First of all, it’s streamlined in-house editing and revisions.
 “In the storytelling process, the part that I love but the part that can also be frustrating is the editing process.
-Some of these stories, if you compare the first traft to the final, it would look like two different things.
-It’s crazy how much these stores change just based on new ideas and client feedback.
+Some of these stories, if you compare the first draft to the final, it would look like two different things.
+It’s crazy how much these stories change just based on new ideas and client feedback.
 We used to use Google Docs for that, but as we’re using Setka, my writer—somebody who doesn’t have any development experience— can go in and just make them in the story.”